-Independent contractors, freelancers and gig workers who wouldn’t have qualified for claims before will be able to get the same UI benefits through the new pandemic unemployment assistance program established by the CARES act.
-This act has loosened rules and eligibility considerably (see details here for this group of workers)
+Independent contractors, freelancers and gig workers who wouldn’t have qualified for claims before will be able to get the same UI benefits as those who qualify for the PEUC program.
+This act has loosened rules and eligibility considerably and includes:

 Many applicants with exhausted claims are getting rejected when applying for additional UIC.
 In this situation state agencies are asking claimants to be patient and re-apply when their systems are updated.
 States are also obligated to reach out to applicants eligible under the new programs, but per the information above they are so far backlogged that this may take several weeks.
 For those already on unemployment benefits but close to exhausting their claim period, you will just have to wait and hope your state updates is systems to automatically extend your unemployment benefit coverage.